 Legislative elections for the PLC were held once again in 2006, at the urging of President Bush, and won by the Islamist group Hamas.
 The Carter Centre and the National Democratic Institute (NDI) considered the elections to have “compared favorably to international standards…with polling results reflect[ing] the will of the people”.
 The EU held a similar view, describing them as “another important milestone in the building of democratic institutions.
 These elections saw impressive voter participation in an open and fairly-contested electoral process that was efficiently administered by a professional and independent Palestinian Central Elections Commission (CEC).”
 Ultimately, however, the US-led Quartet boycotted the Hamas-led government.

-On 12 December 2018, the Constitutional Court issued a decree dissolving the PLC and calling for legislative elections within 6 months — by 12 May 2019).
+On 12 December 2018, the Constitutional Court issued a decree dissolving the PLC and calling for legislative elections within 6 months — by May 2019.
+These failed to happen.